-- 11.1 Permission for a Leave of Absence will not normally be granted if: - a) Fewer of the teaching weeks on a module remain - b) It would be reasonably expected that a dissertation or equivalent would be substantially completed.
+- 11.1 Permission for a Leave of Absence will not normally be granted if: - a) Fewer of the teaching weeks on a module remain than have already been undertaken.
+If more than half of the semester has already been delivered, students can apply for a Leave of Absence at the end of this semester.
+Exceptional cases will be reviewed on an individual basis. - b) It would be reasonably expected that a dissertation or equivalent would be substantially completed.

 - 11.2 Where a Leave of Absence is not approved, the student will be expected to attend their programme of study.
-In some cases, Leave of Absence that was originally refused will be subsequently approved following submission of additional information and/or supporting evidence. - 11.3 Complaints and appeals relating to decisions on Leave of Absence may be made through the Assessment Appeals Procedure.
-Information regarding the procedure for making an appeal may be found on the UCB website. - 11.4 An Extenuating Circumstances application can be made if a student's ability to attend and participate in the programme of study on which they are enrolled is or will be adversely affected by Extenuating Circumstances over a short period of time.
+In some cases, Leave of Absence originally refused will be approved after submission of additional information and/or supporting evidence. - 11.3 Complaints and appeals relating to decisions on Leave of Absence may be made through the Procedure.
+Information regarding these procedures for making an appeal may be found on the UCB website. - 11.4 An Extenuating Circumstances application can be made if a student's ability to attend and participate in their enrolled programme of study will be adversely affected by extenuating circumstances over a short period of time.
 For further information, see the Code of Practice on Extenuating circumstances procedures.